lakithasahan/pytorch_deep_learning/README.md

 ## Since now you have a basic idea how the NN can be implement using numpy, lets move to pytorch implementation.

+## At its core, PyTorch provides two main features:

+   **An n-dimentional Tesnor,Similar to numpy but with GPU accelaration**
+   **Automatic diffrentiation for building and training neural networks**

 **Below shows a PyTorch cheat sheet which will be extreamly important in creating your desired network**